pswhdev/parenting_in_munich/README.md

 #### Restricted Area

-Unauthorized users are promt to register in order to see the content.
+Unauthorized users are prompt to register in order to see the content.

 ![Restricted area](documentation/features/restricted.png)

 #### 404, 403 and 500 Error Pages

-Custom user-friendly 404 Page not Found, 403 Forbidden and 500 Internal Server Error appear if a page is not found, a user tries to access a restricted resource and the server encounters an unexpected condition that prevents it from fulfilling the request respectivelly.
+Custom user-friendly 404 Page not Found, 403 Forbidden and 500 Internal Server Error appear if a page is not found, a user tries to access a restricted resource and the server encounters an unexpected condition that prevents it from fulfilling the request respectively.
 The user is then prompted to return to the main page by either clicking on a provided link or the image itself, ensuring a smooth and intuitive user experience.

 - 404 Page not Found:
   ![404 Error Page](documentation/features/error-page.png)